What are Good Foods for Hair Loss?

 Every healthy meal plan should include millet and spelt.
 Millet contains a good amount of magnesium, which is great for treating various scalp conditions and better blood circulation.

-Vitamin bombs like apricots and peaches can do a stunning job in restoring your hair’s strength and shine.
+Vitamin rich dried fruits like apricots and peaches can do a stunning job in restoring your hair’s strength and shine.

 Spinach, basil and parsley are usually used as another ingredient in a dish.
 You can also consume them in the form of smoothies together with other fresh veggies and fruit.